batkovic75/batkovic75.github.io/content/blog/rst-collector.md

 ## Conclusion and Next Steps

-In this post, we discussed how to implement a Kafka collector using the Rust programming language.
-We covered the key steps for setting up the project, implementing the collector, and testing and deploying it to a production environment.
+In this post, we discussed how to implement a Kafka producer / consumer using the Rust programming language.
+We covered the key steps for setting up the project, implementing the kafka client, and testing and deploying it to a production environment.

-By implementing a Kafka collector in Rust, you can take advantage of the language's performance and safety features to create a reliable and efficient data collection system.
+By implementing a Kafka service in Rust, you can take advantage of the language's performance and safety features to create a reliable and efficient data collection system.

-There are many potential next steps that you can take with your Kafka collector, such as scaling it to handle larger volumes of data or integrating it with other systems.
-You can also experiment with different configurations and settings to optimize the collector's performance and reliability.
+There are many potential next steps that I want to experiment with Kafka client library, such as scaling and benchmarking it to handle larger volumes of data and integrating it with other systems such as MQTT or Websockets.

-Overall, implementing a Kafka collector in Rust can be a valuable addition to your data processing infrastructure and is worth considering if you are looking for a fast and reliable way to collect data into Kafka.